Sherlock Biosciences Named to Fast Company’s First-Ever List of the Next Big Things in Tech

 Disruptive Diagnostic Pioneer Honored for Applying the Power of CRISPR Technology to COVID-19 Testing

-Cambridge, Mass. – Sherlock Biosciences, an Engineering Biology company dedicated to making diagnostic testing better, faster and more affordable, today announced that it has been named to Fast Company’s inaugural Next Big Things in Tech list for its application of CRISPR technology to its FDA-authorized COVID-19 testing kit.
+Cambridge, Mass., November, 18, 2021 – Sherlock Biosciences, an Engineering Biology company dedicated to making diagnostic testing better, faster and more affordable, today announced that it has been named to Fast Company’s inaugural Next Big Things in Tech list for its application of CRISPR technology to its FDA-authorized COVID-19 testing kit.
 The list honors technology breakthroughs that promise to shape the future of their industries—from healthcare to agriculture to artificial intelligence and more.

 The final list, which includes global giants, intrepid startups, and research that’s fresh from the labs, recognizes 65 technologies that are making waves.
 While not all of the products, services, and technological developments are on the market yet, they’re reaching key milestones in having a positive impact for consumers, businesses, and society at large in the next five years.
 Fast Company also recognized 33 honorable mentions.